geoserver/geoserver.github.io/README.md

 #.
 Before you start:

     gem install bundler jekyll jekyll-feed jekyll-paginate jekyll-sitemap

+   If anything is missed:

+    gem bundle install

+   On macOS with apple silicon:

+    bundle update ffi

 #.
 Jekyll can be run in "watch" mode for development: